MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

 # Configure server-to-server authentication between Office Online Server and SharePoint Server 2016
- **Summary:** Configure server-to-server authentication between and .
+ **Summary:** Configure server-to-server authentication between Office Online Server and SharePoint Server 2016.
-Server-to-server authentication between and establishes trust between the two servers.
-This trust is a necessary prerequisite for some features, such as Office Data Connection (ODC) file support and the IT Management Dashboard, which is part of .
+Server-to-server authentication between Office Online Server and SharePoint Server 2016 establishes trust between the two servers.
+This trust is a necessary prerequisite for some Excel Online features, such as Office Data Connection (ODC) file support and the IT Management Dashboard, which is part of SQL Server Power Pivot for SharePoint.
 This article guides you through the steps to set up this trust.

-To configure server-to-server authentication, your farm and farm must be in the same Active Directory forest.
-You also must have a User Profile service application configured on the farm.
+To configure server-to-server authentication, your Office Online Server farm and SharePoint Server farm must be in the same Active Directory forest.
+You also must have a User Profile service application configured on the SharePoint Server farm.

 The basic actions required for configuring server-to-server authentication are: